Heating & Air Conditioning FAQ

 Q. I am smelling weird odors in my house - could it be my heating or AC unit?

 Though some smells are natural at the beginning of the season, such as when you turn on your heater, you'll notice a chemical or burnt smell.
 That's normal and will typically go away after the first use.
 There are a couple of things you shouldn't ignore:

-- Do not ignore loud noises, it could be a belt that has not been installed correctly, or signs that something is not functioning correctly and needing replaced.
+- Do not ignore loud noises; it could be a belt that has not been installed correctly or signs that something is not functioning correctly and needing to be replaced.

 - Never ignore the smell of rotten eggs (sulfur).
 This is usually a strong indication of a gas leak.
-If this happens, immediately turn of the system, call the gas company to notify them, and call a service professional to come diagnose the issue.
+If this happens, immediately turn off the system, call the gas company to notify them, and call a service professional to diagnose the issue.

 Q: How long can I expect a new HVAC system to last?

 Many factors should be considered when determining the lifespan of your system.
 The key factors include proper installation, proper maintenance, make and model, number of repairs, and frequency of use.
 Most systems have a lifetime of 10 to 20 years, but this number drastically changes depending on if you have scheduled recommended annual HVAC tune-ups, or at least have done regular maintenance yourself.
 You can see our blogs over cleaning your outside air conditioning unit, replacing filters, and other advice here.
 The general lifespan of a unit that has not had proper maintenance or care rarely exceeds 7-10 years.
 With a properly installed system that is regularly maintained, it could last up to 25 years!

 Q: How can I lower my HVAC costs?